mrkkrp/modalka/README.md

 #### Evil

 [`evil`](https://gitorious.org/evil) is popular because Vi (and Vim) are popular.
-Vi (and Vim) are more popular than Emacs itself.
+In fact, Vi (and Vim) are more popular than Emacs itself.
 Emulation of Vi-style modal editing for Emacs is provided by several various modes, but most advanced one is `evil`.

 What's wrong with it?
 Well, you see, Emacs is very flexible and can be Vim, of course, with sufficient effort, but Emacs is not Vim.
 Emacs has different